 Stimulate conversations that drive the system towards a net zero economy.
-The approach provided a tool and gameboard to support these conversations, helping stakeholders recognise the role they play in creating change and their influence in the system.
+The approach provided a tool and gameboard to support these conversations, helping stakeholders recognise their influence in the system and the role they play in creating change.

 Inspire learning and doing by creating alignment and collective action across different workstreams, helping move the BE sector towards achieving the UN Climate Champions' goals.